iamsoroush/TehranAQI_Keras/README.md

 # Results
-The results shows that the recurrent model surpasses the MLP model, and even performs better than such a hard baseline, i.e predicting value at _t+1_ by value of _t_.
+The results show that the recurrent model surpasses the MLP model, and even performs better than such a hard baseline, i.e predicting value at _t+1_ by value of _t_.

 Model | MAE training loss | MAE validation loss
 --- | --- | ---